 ~2016-2017 | partially archived on the WayBack Machine here

-The first rewrite was a tremendous one, lasting me several years as I kept on improving upon the same site for years, adding countless features, like my first blog engine written from scratch, email subscriptions, a portfolio showcase and even an AJAX-based page loading system to massively reduce load times.
+The first rewrite was a tremendous one, lasting me years as I kept on improving upon the same codebase, adding countless features, like my first blog engine written from scratch, email subscriptions, a portfolio showcase and even an AJAX-based page loading system to massively reduce load times.
 The implementation was similar to modern YouTube's SPF page loader.

-This version grew into quite the beast with 10s of pages including a beta testing feature, email subscriptions, livestream countdowns, and a blog.
+This version grew into quite the beast with dozens of pages including a beta testing feature, email subscriptions, livestream countdowns, and a blog.
+All these dynamic, interactive, and user configurable features required the use of PHP on the server side. - PHP and JS would be the second and third programming languages I learned.
+Following after GML (Gamemaker Language).

 I used bootstrap 3 again for this one, which was starting to get boring for me, so I decided to try and go it alone without any framework for my next rewrite.